Cata312514/Pharmacy-Management-System/Submission5/README.md

 main Form for logging in updated and debugged code.

 created Pharmacist2 form and attached working codes for user controls to replace initial Pharmacist form.

+debugged and updated Pharmacist2 Form design and code.